 Regardless of the proposals of politics those being pawned would often court their intended in order to soften the arrangement and if possible create a real love connection.
 Flowers were often used, poetry sighted and prose serenaded from thorny patches to open windows.
 Can you imagine a young man today standing below your castle window and singing some rap song to your daughter?
 It wouldn't take me long to call the police or more likely to retrieve my heaviest cane and run him off.

 There are some very strange customs from history that I think we can all agree are best left in the past.
 For example Eligible women in rural Austria during the 19th century would tuck apple slices in their armpits while dancing.
 When the music stopped, they would offer the sweat-soaked fruit to their partner.
-He would consume the exotic treat if he to be “exposed to her personal fragrance.”
+He would consume the exotic treat if he wanted to be “exposed to her personal fragrance.”
 Yuck.

 Another example and a bit more practical was when fine English gentlemen would offer their true love a pair of gloves.
 If she wore them to church on Sunday, it was her way of agreeing to the relationship.
 If not, they spared themselves a lot of drama.
 That actually might not be a bad idea today, all that money saved with dinner and movies and flowers for just one pair of gloves, I’m all for that one.

 In old Norway when a girl became ready for marriage; her father would let men know she was available by placing an empty sheath on her belt.
 If a suitor fancied her, he would place a knife in the sheath, which would signal to others she was taken.
 Gloves or a knife, that’s a tough one.